 If you wish to bring a gift for your Latvian friends, then it might be worth it to learn the customs requirements.
 From the European Union, for self-consumption, one can bring 110 litres of beer, 90 litres of wine or other fermented beverages, 20 litres of medium strong beverages and 10 litres strong beverages into Latvia.
 Travellers from other countries have rather strict limitations.
 From countries outside the European Union, without paying tax, one is allowed to bring in one litre of strong alcoholic beverages, for example – whisky, two litres of light alcohol (e.g., wine) and, also, strong beverages and aperitifs based on wine or spirits, such as sake, and two litres of still (non-sparkling) wine.

 Perhaps, when travelling in Latvia, you may purchase a piece of artwork.
-If an icon, book, painting or other cultural item is 50 years old or older, or costs more than 300 lats, then a special antiques take-out permit is necessary.
+If an icon, book, painting or other cultural item is 50 years old or older, then a special antiques take-out permit is necessary.
 This can be applied for at the State Inspection for Heritage Protection, 19 Mazā Pils Street, Rīga [in the Old Town] (tel.: +371 67229272).
 More information on custom related limitations can be found here.